yesodweb/yesod-cookbook/cookbook/ajax-csrf.md

 This is a nice [video](https://www.youtube.com/watch?v=hW2ONyxAySY) which describes CSRF and how it can be exploited.
-Yesod offers easy to use protection again CSRF by providin a middleware for it.
-For using it, all you have to do is include it while making the instance of it
+Yesod offers easy to use protection again CSRF by providing a middleware for it.
+For using it, all you have to do is include the following line while making the instance of `Yesod` typeclass:

 ```
 yesodMiddleware = defaultCsrfMiddleware . defaultYesodMiddleware